Do you know what the best part about working as a freelancer is?

 There are five components to every social media strategy:

 - Brand tone

 - Engagement metrics

 - Post frequency

-Each aspect is builds upon the next, so that all of your marketing activities amplify your brand image and increase your overall reach.
+Each aspect builds upon the next so that all of your marketing activities amplify your brand image and increase your overall reach.

 Never underestimate the power of a good email.

 While it is one of the oldest customs of digital marketing, cold emailing is as effective as ever.
-Using your other platforms (such as your website), build an email list for people interested in what you have to say.
+Using your other platforms (such as your website), build an email list for people interested in what you have to say, and don’t forget to include your email signature!
 The smart move here is to create a drip campaign that follows this order: